-Mixing (almost) every colour from three primary colours is quite possible, say my books and the youtube painters I follow.
+Mixing (almost) every colour from three primary colours is quite possible, say my books and the YouTube painters I follow.
 As I am still using the 16 colour tubes of paint that I got long ago in a gift box, I have never been thoroughly thinking of using a limited palette.
 During a recent painting session, my fellow amateur artists and I started a kind of challenge to try out a limited palette.
-I made a still life setting, and I chose the three-plus-two formula (Cadmium Red, Cadmium Yellow, Ultramarine as primary colours and Burnt Umber and Titanium White as a support) to bring it over on canvas.
+I made a still-life setting, and I chose the three-plus-two formula (Cadmium Red, Cadmium Yellow, Ultramarine as primary colours and Burnt Umber and Titanium White as support) to bring it over on canvas.
 Well, though I did not really match every colour with the photograph, I am quite satisfied with the result.
-A fellow painter did the same and she produced really a good art work.
+A fellow painter did the same and she produced really good artwork.
 So we proved that the use of a limited palette is actually almost unlimited.
 I think I will go on with this experiment.

 Here you can see the photograph of the setting and the painting in progress.
-Lets call it Blue Jar, 25 x 25 cm.
-The finished painting is to see in My gallery.
+Let's call it Blue Jar, 25 x 25 cm.
+The finished painting is to be seen in My gallery.